“I need to call Sarah.”

 The thought interrupts whatever you were doing.
 You don’t remember deciding to think it or recall the chain of associations that led here.
 It carries its own conviction.

 Sometimes one interpretation gives way.
 Other times the mismatch persists and a loop begins.
+When nothing resolves it, the mind reorganizes under its own pressure, finding perspectives it couldn’t see before.

 Contents